 - Affinity partners;

-- Brokers, agents, third party administrators, reinsurers;
+- Brokers, agents, third party administrators, insurers and reinsurers;

 - Other insurance intermediaries;